 Drug Possession

-Drug Possession Defense Attorney in Laguna Beach
+Drug Possession Attorney in Orange County

-If you are facing drug possession charges in Newport Beach or throughout Orange County, it's crucial to have a controlled substance defense attorney who understands how local agencies aggressively pursue these matters.
-An experienced lawyer can challenge the investigation and protect your rights.
 These agencies regularly collaborate with task forces to investigate and prosecute a variety of drug offenses, ranging from minor possession to more serious charges.
 Court hearings for drug-related cases in Newport Beach are typically held at the Harbor Justice Center, making it essential to work with a drug possession attorney in Newport Beach who knows the specific court procedures, judges, and local prosecutors.
-My 25 years of experience as a drug possession lawyer in Orange County allow me to guide clients through every phase of the process, from investigation to court appearances and negotiation for reduced charges or diversion programs.

-Contact me at Alan Castillo – Attorney at Law for quality legal representation.
-I have over 25 years of experience and will give your case the attention and effort it needs.
 Over the decades, I have built a strong reputation for getting results, obtaining favorable outcomes for individuals facing various types of charges.
 My work has been recognized by such legal industry groups as Avvo, with a Superb rating, and the National Trial Lawyers as a Top 100 Trial Lawyer.
-I develop and maintain close working relationships with people I represent, and I provide honest advocacy.
+I develop and maintain close working relationships with the people I represent, and I provide honest advocacy.

 If you've been arrested for drug possession, reach out to my firm by calling (949) 234-6525 or submitting an online contact form today.
 Your initial case evaluation is free.

 Under California Health and Safety Code § 11350 and § 11377, what may seem like a simple possession of a controlled substance is a serious crime prosecutors pursue aggressively.
-If you're facing charges for a first-time drug offense or have prior convictions, a drug possession attorney in Newport Beach can help you navigate the system and pursue the best available outcome, such as a drug diversion program.
+If you're facing charges for a first-time drug offense or have prior convictions, a drug possession attorney in Orange County can help you navigate the system and pursue the best available outcome, such as a drug diversion program.

 The laws concern all illegal drugs listed under the Controlled Substances Act, such as the following: